 How is Shungite Mined?

-• Shungite is matte black or gunmetal in color.
+- Shungite color is matte black to a gleaming gunmetal finish.